rntz/join-experiments/README.md

 The standard modern approach to IVM is to assume a ring or group structure -- this is the approach taken by [DBSP][] and its predecessor Differential Dataflow.
 This assumption is inconvenient for us.
 An older and simpler alternative is to maintain explicitly against disjoint sets of additions/removals.
 This has a few disadvantages, but they mostly apply for more complex queries (disjunctive and especially recursive queries).

 The best presentation of this approach I've seen is [Fixing Incremental Computation][fic].
-This paper purports to be about fixed points, but (a) we do not need fixed points, which is good because (b) it is wrong about them; I explain below [1].
+This paper purports to be about fixed points, but (a) we do not need fixed points, which is good because (b) I think it is wrong about them; [see this note](/blob/main/note-on-fixing-incremental-computation.md).
 Read it for the definition of change actions and for section 4 “Derivatives for non-recursive Datalog”, especially fig. 2 (p12), which shows delta query derivation for increasing/decreasing changes.

 TODO EXPLAIN

 [DBSP]: https://arxiv.org/abs/2203.16684
 [fic]: https://arxiv.org/abs/1811.06069

-[1] The paper’s approach to derivatives of fixed points (theorem 43) is correct, but I do not think it is actually incremental; I suspect that it amounts to re-evaluation from scratch, although I’m not 100% sure.
-The reason is that it computes a least fixed point over changes, iteratively starting at the “least change” – but what is the least change?
-Well, a change is a pair of (added, removed) sets, and they are ordered so as to make their action on sets monotone, so the least change is in fact (∅, Ω) where Ω is the universe.
-This is awkward, since this may not be finite.
-Even ignoring that, conceptually, it represents ‘deleting everything’; and I suspect without proof that if you work out what the fixed point computation does, it amounts to deleting everything and rederiving from scratch.
-I believe the paper’s worked example (7.2.1) mistakenly starts with (∅, ∅) as the initial change rather than (∅, Ω), and this is why it works; but it’s not hard to find examples where starting with (∅, ∅) generates incorrect results.
-I’ve asked Michael Peyton-Jones about this and he found it plausible both that the algorithm was not practical and that there was a mistake in the example, although he’s more optimistic than I am that the algorithm might be salvageable.

 ## Chasing FDs